mfaani/mfaani/content/posts/interviewing/dynamic-programming/how-many-envelopes-can-you-fit-into-another/index.md

 ```

 So now things are sorted by the width.
-Great. let's
+Great.

 Let's just assume we ended up with this order:
 ```